vaibhav211002/codeIt/CONTRIBUTING.md

 - Use proper file extensions for your file.
 - Don't Copy paste codes from the internet as it will be considered as invalid.
 - Create a new Issue stating what the program does,which langauge used,and a short description of the program if you want to add new programs that does a specific task into the repo.
 - NEW ISSUE THAT ARE CREATED SHOULD CONTAIN THE PROBLEM STATEMENT, PROPOSED SOLUTION AND AN OVERVIEW SECTION.
+[Check an example here](https://github.com/tenzopy/codeIt/issues/139)
 - Happy Coding :)